-The site is located prominently on the highest point of Dosan Daero, a main traffic axis crossing the Chung Dam District of southern Seoul, renowned for its flagship stores of international brands, restaurants and bars.
-While the neighborhood mainly consists of two- and three-story buildings, the zoning law allows for higher density towards the main street, with complex zoning rules leading to very different maximum envelopes for each plot.
-Due to these conditions and the rapid transformation and densification along Dosan Daero, very different volumes in various architectural styles are aligned one after another.
+The site is located on the highest point of Dosan Daero, a thoroughfare located in Cheongdam Dong in southern Seoul, renowned for its international flagship stores, restaurants and bars.
+While the neighborhood mainly consists of low-rise buildings, the zoning allows for higher density towards the main street.
+Catalyzed by the area’s rapid transformation and densification, a myriad of volumetric strategies responding to various plot regulations sit along the street front.